EddyBeaupre/Tronxy-XY2-Pro/README.md

 - A full pot of coffee (or 10 full pots).
 - A good caliper.
 - Visual studio code with PlatformIO.
+- A Laptop or Desktop near your printer.
 - At least one 1Kg roll of PLA or wathever material you prefer that you don't mind throwing in the garbage.
 - 24V/50W Heater rod, chances are they installed a cheap 12V/50W Heater rod in your machine and it's going to burn itself after a few prints.
+- Check every mechanical fastener, make sure all the screw are thight, no slack with the rollers, etc...
+- Check every electrical's connections, Everything with a screw or connector should be secure properly, no loose connection.
+The AC female plug on mine gave up after about 6 month probably because i didn't check when i got my printer.

 # First Steps
 Try the stock firmware, if it work for you and you can manage to set it up properly and have constant results, stick with that, don't bother with this walkthru.
 I got tired of always having to adjust/tweak the printer after about 6 month of ownership.
 Sometime it was producing the best print i've ever seen, other time it wasn't even able to lay a first layer consistently.